nmshd/runtime/packages/runtime/README.md

 In order to simplify the development of those modules, this project delivers wrappers around the functionality of the [transport](https://www.npmjs.com/package/@nmshd/transport)- and [consumption](https://www.npmjs.com/package/@nmshd/consumption)-library which map the data types from their rather technical format to a more consumer-friendly format.

-Both the enmeshed Connector and the official enmeshed Apps implement this runtime.
+Both the enmeshed Connector and the official enmeshed Apps implement this Runtime.

 ## Documentation